willchisholm/UnityHackaThing/README.md

 ## What I learned

 I learned how to navigate Unity and gained some basic skills with it.
 I also learned how to integrate scripts into Unity and what these scripts should look like.
-I'd be comfortable after this assignment taking on more and larger Unity projects
+I also learned how to upload my games to the internet and make them available online.
+I'd be comfortable after this assignment taking on more and larger Unity projects.

 ## What didn't Work